Zacaria/apidays-2023/docs/Presentation.md

 ## Pain points

+- does not save you from dealing with JS
+- adds types managements
+- adds static layer onto dynamic layer
 - types disappear at runtime
-- does not save you from dealing with JS
-- adds complexity
 - no semver

-**JSDoc is enough to get max value without overhead** <!-- .element: class="fragment" data-fragment-index="1" -->
+**JSDoc answers to precise problem of hinting types without getting in your way** <!-- .element: class="fragment" data-fragment-index="1" -->

 note: